Revision 20-4; Effective October 1, 2020

 These programs complete an administrative renewal process, explained in B-122.4, Medical Program Administrative Renewals.

-Retest recipients of TP 07 and TP 20 for eligibility in other Medical Programs following the policy explained in A-2342.1, Retesting Eligibility, at the end of their certification period.
-These people are referred to the Marketplace if they are determined ineligible for all other Medical Programs.
+Retest recipients of TP 07 and TP 20 for eligibility in other medical programs following the related policy for retesting eligibility at the end of their certification period.
+These people are referred to the Marketplace if they are determined ineligible for all other medical programs.

 Related Policy